Sophist-UK/Cura-PostProcessingScripts/README.md

 * **With** Max Resolution / Max Deviation and without gCodePerSec
 * **With** Max Resolution / Max Deviation and **with** gCodePerSec

-Without either enhancement, as expected there was a lot of stuttering, and the resulting oozing created many significant surface imperfections "zits".
+Without either enhancement, as expected there was a lot of stuttering, and the resulting oozing created many significant surface imperfection "zits".

 Running just the gCodePerSec script, the printer ran at the Minmum Speed setting of 10mm/s almost full time.
 The surface quality was significantly better, but still not as good as it could have been, but the print time was greatly extended.